Adopting a SQL interface for CockroachDB had an unexpected consequence; it forced us to dabble in language design.

-Our goal was to balance compatibility with other databases with conciseness of our new SQL dialect.
+Our goal was to balance compatibility with other databases with conciseness of our distributed SQL dialect.
 Specifically, we needed to figure out which parts of the spec we would implement, how we would approach unspecified behavior, and how we would balance robustness with usability and performance.
 Of all design decisions that this implies, the one that would be hardest to revisit later and which therefore deserved most attention upfront was how we wanted to deal with typing.
 We knew we wanted to define a straightforward type system, but the question remained: which one?

 In this post, we will detail our pre-beta approach to SQL typing in CockroachDB and what prompted a redesign; our evaluation of the Hindley-Milner type system and a vision for its use in SQL; what Rick & Morty (and an older sister named Summer) have to do with the the SQL typing system CockroachDB currently employs; and how a suitable selection of typing rules is essential to query optimization and thus performance.

 In general, a type system is a set of rules that determines types for all valid combinations of values and expressions within a program.
 The application of these rules then becomes the process of semantic analysis, verifying the syntactic structure of provided code.
 This analysis assigns meaning to a program by determining what needs to be done at run-time, while making sure to reject invalid queries for which computation would not make sense.
 In a SQL dialect, the type system also performs the role of determining how a query should be evaluated based on the types at play, resolving the desired implementation for overloaded functions and operators.